wp-plugins/avchat-3/readme.txt

 9. Login the video chat, you will be asked for the license key (it's in your client/trial area on avchathq.com).
 10. That's it you're logged in the AVChat video chat.

-Get ***FREE*** installation with the <a href='http://avchat.net/integrations/wordpress' title='AVChat plugin for Wordpress'> PRO version </a> of the plugin, plus much more features that you can customize to make your personalized chat.
+Get ***FREE*** installation with the <a href='http://avchat.net/integrations/wordpress' title='AVChat plugin for WordPress'> PRO version </a> of the plugin, plus much more features that you can customize to make your personalized chat.

 For further information, see <a href='http://avchat.net/support/documentation/wordpress' title='Buy AVChat'>our detailed documentation</a>